mkieblesz/local-workspace/README.md

         │   │   make_parallel.sh        # executes make target for each repo on host in parallel │   │   patch.sh                # copies files and applies git patch to repos listed in patches/ directory │   │   update.sh               # pulls latest changes for each repo │   |
+        │   └───logs
+        │   │   <number>.order_log      # file used to record last repo output which then is used by gnu parallel to multiplex output
+        │   │   common.duration_log     # timing of run commands using eval.sh and make_compose.sh scripts
+        │   │   <custom>.duration_log   # same as the above but used by benchmark scripts only │   |
         │   └───tmp
         │   │   |